 1. Wealthtech providers.
 Wealth Management companies need to transform the client experience in a digitally scalable way.
 To differentiate a successful hybrid proposition, innovation driven from the wealthtech ecosystem is an essential part of the mix.
 More than one-third of firms are working with double (or more) partners than they were just one year ago.1

 2. Applied intelligence.
 Using analytics, machine learning and artificial intelligence in a potent mix, companies could unlock the trapped value of their data and drive new growth.
 Firms that are serious about their competitive edge are already moving to this new growth, recognizing the potential reflected in recent studies.
-Capital market firms’ AI spending from 2016 through 2021 is expected to rise by 50 percent, reaching $57.6B by 2021.2
+IDC forecasts that capital market firms' AI spending from 2016 through 2021 will rise by 50 percent, reaching $57.6B by 2021.2

 3. Lightweight architectures.
 Monolithic technology cores—clearing platforms or custodian partners—are still the foundation of most wealth architectures.
 But what once spelled power now imposes constraint.
 Wealth firms are executing a “digital decoupling” to provide the agility they need.
 Riding a wave initiated in digital banking, they are abstracting the core back office, employing lightweight architectures driven by application programming interfaces and microservices.